 Click the Advanced Startup option.

-Note: If you’re accessing Advanced Startup using USB media, you’ll likely see the Troubleshoot option instead (see step No.2).
+Note: If you’re accessing Advanced Startup using USB media, you’ll likely see the Troubleshoot option show up instead (see step No.2).

 Click the Troubleshoot option.